Twisted Fourier-Mukai partners of Enriques surfaces: Introduction

 \subsection{Acknowledgements}

 This paper grew out of conversations with K.~Honigs and S.~Tirabassi, related to \cite{hlt}.
 We thank them for a fruitful exchange.
-We also thank A.~Beauville and D.~Dugger for helpful advice.
+We also thank A.~Beauville and D.~Dugger for their advice, and the referee for helpful suggestions.
 Our first attempts at Proposition \ref{the_calc} made heavy use of Macaulay2 \cite{M2}; we thank B.~Young for computer time.